jgraph/www.diagrams.net-source/doc/faq/app-version-confluence-cloud.md

 categories: [Confluence Cloud]
 ---

-As a Confluence Cloud administrator, you can check which version of the draw.io app is currently installed in your instance, and license the app.
+You can check which version of the draw.io app is currently installed in your instance, and license the app.

 1. While editing a draw.io diagram in your Confluence Cloud instance, select _Help > Support_ from the menu.
 <br /><img src="/assets/img/blog/drawio-help-support-confluence.png" width="400" alt="From withint the draw.io diagram editor, click on Help > Support">